kylepclarkson/Classic-Todo/README.md

 # Classic-Todo

-A classic Todo application build with a Django backend and React frontend.
-A weekend project to brushup on my api design skills and making api calls with Javascript.
+A classic Todo application built with a Django backend and React frontend.
+A weekend project to brushup on my api design skills and making calls with Javascript.

 Allows for a user to create, edit, and delete todo items - a line of text.